DissonantVoid/Godot-Sort-Visualizer/README.md

 what's neat about this approach (if I do say so myself :-) ) is that a sorter doesn't have to know the nature of data it's sorting, from a sorter point of view it just sorts indexes based on the callback function which allow for great control over the implementation.

+## Credits
+libre-baskerville (SIL Open Font License)

+All other assets including audio and art are original and follow the same license as the project